aaronlimwk/fpga-snake/README.md

 # fpga-snake
-Retro snake game on an FPGA!
+Retro snake game on a Nexys 3 FPGA board!